What is a Regular (repeat) and Custom (non-repeat) prescription?

 - Fax your request to us on 01273 220883

 - Order online via the link at the top of this page.
-To use this facility you will need to have set up an online account - please bring these documents to reception: Documents to bring to reception
+To use this facility you will need to have set up an online account - please bring these documents to reception to set up an online account: Documents to bring to reception

 - Ask a pharmacy to deliver your request to the surgery